vackosar/vackosar.github.io/_posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md

 Have you forgotten about Transformer's feed-forward layer?
 [It eats 2/3 of the model params](https://arxiv.org/pdf/2012.14913v1.pdf)!
+Feed-forward layer is sometimes also called MLP layer.

 [The last post on LambdaNetwork sketches self-attention as a differentiable query of a key-value store](/ml/Lambda-Networks-Transform-Self-Attention).
 The [Transformer](/ml/transformers-self-attention-mechanism-simplified)'s feed-forward sublayer is similar to the  [cross-attention](/ml/Feed-Forward-Self-Attendion-Key-Value-Memory) attending to a separate sequence via key and value input.